lreimer/microj-cli/README.md

 # microj CLI

-A small CLI to quickly create Java microservices based on pretty generic templates.
+A small CLI to quickly create Java service or application projects based on pretty generic templates.
 This is kind of similar to existing project skaffolding approaches and CLIs such as Maven archetypes or the Angular CLI.

 ## Usage